Trump’s Republican wall eroding ahead of impeachment vote

 How they proceed could determine whether the party remains viable in upcoming elections or splinters in a way that could limit their relevance.

-“We’re at the moment now where we’re seeing a fracturing, a breaking, because of the unprecedented situation — the sedition, the violence, the death,” said Steve Schmidt, a longtime Republican strategy who left the party because of Trump.
+“We’re at the moment now where we’re seeing a fracturing, a breaking, because of the unprecedented situation — the sedition, the violence, the death,” said Steve Schmidt, a longtime Republican strategist who left the party because of Trump.

 The stunning nature of the deadly insurrection — and Trump’s role in fueling it — has shaken many lawmakers.
 Rep. Liz Cheney, the No. 3 Republican in the House, gave rank-and-file conservatives the green light to abandon Trump in a scathing statement Tuesday evening.